void-linux/void-packages/Manual.md

 #### Language Bindings

-Language Bindings are similiar to Language Modules described above.
-They're main difference is that bindings are loosely coupled to that language.
+Language Bindings are packages which allow programs or libraries to have extensions or plugins written in a certian language.

 The naming convention to those packages is:
 ```
 <name>-<language>
 ```

-Example: kde-python, gimp-python, irssi-perl
+Example: gimp-python, irssi-perl

 #### Programs